pacosalasv/DRH_Addons_Audit-Support/README.md

 ---

-## What Add-ons Audit does
+## What DRH - Add-ons Audit does

-Add-ons Audit scans your Blender add-on environment and helps you create structured reports, snapshots, comparisons, and setup references.
+DRH - Add-ons Audit scans your Blender add-on environment and helps you create structured reports, snapshots, comparisons, and setup references.

 It is not only an add-on list viewer.
 It is designed as a diagnostic and documentation tool for Blender add-on setups.